WHAT IS HYPERHIDROSIS?

 Botulinum A toxin (known as Botox or Dysport) treats hyperhidrosis by blocking the nerves responsible for activating your sweat glands.
 The treatment only prevents sweating in the specific area where it is injected.

-Treatments in the underarm area can last up to 6 months, with a significant reduction in sweating.
+Treatments in the underarm area can last up to 6 months, significantly reducing sweating.

 Save $300 when you book a Hyperhidrosis treatment with us!